 Fancher also serves as the treasurer of Journalism That Matters (JTM) and co-chair of the Ethics Committee of the American Society of News Editors (ASNE).
 JTM and ASNE have partnered to launch an initiative to develop new ways journalists can engage diverse communities to help people meet their news and information needs.
 In addition, he is on the board of directors of the Washington Coalition for Open Government.

-- Currently Fancher is joining the faculty of the Donald W. Reynolds School of Journalism at the University of Nevada, Reno, as the Reynolds Visiting Chair in the Ethics of Entrepreneurial and Innovative Journalism.
-His teaching is an extension of his ethics work as a Reynolds Fellow.
+From 2011 to 2012 Fancher worked on the faculty at the Donald W. Reynolds School of Journalism at the University of Nevada, Reno, as the Reynolds Visiting Chair in the Ethics of Entrepreneurial and Innovative Journalism.
+His teaching was an extension of his ethics work as a 2008-2009 Reynolds Fellow.

-- Fancher's most recent publication is “Re-Imagining Journalism: Local News for a Networked World,” a policy paper on the future of local journalism published by the John S. and James L. Knight Foundation and the Aspen Institute.
+Fancher's “Re-Imagining Journalism: Local News for a Networked World,” a policy paper on the future of local journalism was published by the John S. and James L. Knight Foundation and the Aspen Institute.